robocorp/robotframework-lsp/robocorp-code/README.md

 ## Robocorp VS Code extension

-The Robocorp extension makes it easy to create Python based automation projects.
+The Robocorp extension makes it easy to create Python based automation projects and AI Actions.

-You can use this extension as part of the [Robocorp Automation Stack](https://github.com/robocorp/rcc), which has been optimized for web scraping, IT automation and AI actions.
-It scales up from simple image fetching or API calling all the way to complex process automation workflows.
+You can use this extension as part of the [Robocorp Automation Stack](https://github.com/robocorp/rcc), which has been optimized for Python Automation and creating AI actions.
+It scales up from simple image fetching or API calling all the way to complex process enterprise automation workflows.

 Main features include:

+-   **Create, run and debug AI Actions** - Robocorp AI Actions provide end-to-end stack supporting every type of connection between AI and your apps and data.
+You are in control where to run the code and everything is built for easiness, security, and scalability.

 -   **Automatic configuration of dependencies** - Every Python oriented project uses its own lightweight virtual environment and runs in isolation.